-Originally from Chardon, Ohio, Daniel comes to the Seminary after living and working for several years out-of-state.
-He most recently was the media specialist and technology integration coach at GRACE Christian School in Raleigh, North Carolina, where he provided library services and instruction to support the curriculum of their Middle School/High School campus.
-As part of this role, he worked closely with teachers to integrate technology tools into classes and lesson plans, encouraged co-curricular unit planning and collaboration between subjects, and worked with the school administration to update their library space into a Learning Commons.
-Additional prior experience includes working in the Harold Schiffman Music Library at the University of North Carolina at Greensboro, where he earned his Masters Degree for Library and Information Studies.
+Originally from Chardon, Ohio, Daniel comes to the Seminary after living and working for several years out of state.
+He earned his Master’s Degree in Library and Information Studies from the University of North Carolina at Greensborough.
 Prior to embarking on his journey as a librarian, Daniel served for three years overseas teaching English on mission with the Wakakusa English Program in Funehiki, Japan.
 He is grateful for the time he had this position, and will never forget the lessons he learned living amidst a different culture and people.